seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **Fool**
 We'll set thee to school to an ant, to teach thee
-there's no labouring i' the winter.
+there's no laboring i' the winter.
 All that follow
 their noses are led by their eyes but blind men; and
 there's not a nose among twenty but can smell him
 that's stinking.
 Let go thy hold when a great wheel